NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 Non Discretionary Services

-All clients may adjust their goals and risk tolerance on the website at any time.
+Clients may adjust their goals and risk tolerance on the website at any time.

 Responsibility of Clients

 BrightPlan relies on client information to provide the services.
-Clients have the responsibility to review and update their profile information for investment accounts and to maintain current and accurate contact information.
+Clients have the responsibility to review and update their profile information and to maintain current and accurate contact information.
 Recommendations will continue to be based on the client's profile information and it is the client's responsibility to advise BrightPlan through the BrightPlan Website or through a representative if there are any changes.
 It's important for clients to understand that their profile information, which is used to determine an appropriate asset allocation strategy, will not automatically update as a result of any changes client’s model on their own in any financial planning tool that is made available online.

 Advisory Services to Retirement Investors